samehkeshta/TddDemo/README.md

-# TddDemo
+# Test-Driven Development demo
-Test-Driven Development practice
+Test-Driven Development practices.

+# Goals
+The goal of this repository is to practice the Test-Driven Development.